Smart LED data responsive lighting, Minecraft Cambridge, a reimagined market square and bus stops pods that inform you about social events nearby ...

-Day 3 - Feb 28th: today was all about getting the job done so everyone was heads done, working away.
+Day 3 - Feb 28th: today was all about getting the job done so everyone was heads down, working away.
 There was a lot of making going on - programming, soldering, modelling - in paper/board as well as digital - and 3D printing.
-The final prototypes are coming together and the exhibition on 21st March promises to be excellent!
+The final prototypes were coming together and the exhibition on 21st March promised to be excellent!

 Follow us @in_collusion to get in the loop. #makerchallenge2015

-Collusion is working with Mark Cheverton and Makespace and Nicky Buckley from the University of Cambridge's Public Engagement team on the development and delivery of Maker Challenge.
+Collusion worked with Mark Cheverton and Makespace and Nicky Buckley from the University of Cambridge's Public Engagement team on the development and delivery of Maker Challenge.

 Team 1's project - Smart LED data responsive lighting